MTulio2000/MultiClassMLP/README.md

 ```
 By default, learningRate is 0.001, epochs is 100000, minAcurracy is 0.8 and the maximun accuracy is 0.9

-If you need help to use that, you can send an E-mail for me -> marco2000carvalho@gmail.com
+If you need help, you can send me an E-mail at: marco2000carvalho@gmail.com